What a ride it's been since 2012.

 I turned my back on the corporate world, quit my job and set out to craft Kenoath into a great Australian brand.

-In September 2019 Kenoath was relaunched with new logo, new designs and a lush new Website.
+In September 2019 Kenoath was relaunched with a lush new website.

 The Bushfires knocked the stuffing out of Australia.